 As I typically do, the first step for me was to see what people I trust think about the topic.
 I have an informal list of people who I know or whose podcasts/books etc I consume regularly, and I trust their research methods and logic.
 Many of them have kids and they have done their own research on the topic.
 The result of this exercise was almost unanimous in favor of vaccines.
 Some were concerned but eventually decided that the risks of not vaccinating are too great, so this first round was concluded in favor of vaccines.

-As part of my research, I watched a few documentaries, here are my thoughts on each of them:
+As part of my research, I watched a few documentaries (almost all of them are anti-vaccine in some way or another), here are my thoughts on each of them:

 - The Truth About Vaccines – I had high hopes before watching this one, and I did learn quite a lot about vaccines.
 Unfortunately, the appearance of people like Andrew Wakefield and Joseph Mercola undermined the whole series.
 I did like some of the characters in the series, who came across as totally genuine, although they might be mistaken in their claims.
 The ones I liked most were Paul Thomas (author of The Vaccine-Friendly Plan), Jennifer Margulis and Suzanne Humphries.